unzerdev/shopware5/README.md

 # UnzerPayment

 ## Installation
+You can also get this plugin via the [Shopware Community Store](https://store.shopware.com/unzer98554250111f/unzer-payment-fuer-shopware-5.html).

 ### For production
 1. Upload the plugin files into the `custom/plugins` folder in your shopware installation.
 2. Inside the plugin directory `custom/plugins/UnzerPayment` run `composer install --no-dev`